 It is common to ask to a new encounter “which are the specialties from where your homeland?”
 Someone will answer “a kind of pasta”, another will say “a liquor”, people from Ticino have “everything that lays under the Ticino Brand”.
 Vanini uses the Ticino Brand for the mustard of vegetables produced for Migros.

-The brand of origin must therefore fulfil two fundamental tasks: 1) from one side it must avoid that one producer damages the Country of origin of the product, hence the other producers 2) it is a fantastic, and also very “democratic”, marketing tool: the big ones help the little ones.
+The brand of origin must, therefore, fulfill two fundamental tasks: 1) from one side it must avoid that one producer damages the Country of origin of the product, hence the other producers 2) it is fantastic, and also very “democratic”, marketing tool: the big ones help the little ones.

 Minor producers rely on their territory as a major marketing tool: they benefit from the virtuous production ecosystem of other businesses and they are interested in producing in the country of origin of the recipe.
 If Vanini produces its marrons glacés in Ukraine, or if one day the name was modified, losing its Italian linguistic origin, everything would change.
 If, for example, the name turned into “Vaninonsky”, the reliability of the brand would be much different.

 There is a logical connection between the success of products and the memory of a territory.
 Very rarely a successful product’s history is not linked to its territory.
-For this reason smart businessmen pay attention to the maintaining of a strong relationship with the origin territory of their goods, also preserving recipes that otherwise would get lost.
+For this reason, smart businessmen pay attention to maintaining a strong relationship with the original territory of their goods, also preserving recipes that otherwise would get lost.

 As said, the producers must pay attention not to commit mistakes, and the bigger and more famous they are, the higher is the risk.
-Moreover, the origin brands must me protected in a serious and wellarticulated way.
+Moreover, the origin brands must be protected in a serious and well-articulated way.